The British Open Series Paragliding Competition Rules are documented in full here.

 Qualified pilots aged under 18 are allowed to compete, provided they are supervised by a parent/legal guardian.

-- Must have made a 50k flight to goal in a FAI competition in past 2 years OR
+- Pilot must have flown a 50km flight to goal in a FAI competition in the past 2 years

-- Must have made a 100km ‘straight line’ XC flight in past 2 years
+- OR must have flown a 100km ‘straight-line’ flight in the past 2 years

 It is also highly recommended that all pilots have completed a wing control/SIV course.